Dubai: Parkin IPO to offer good returns on consistent parking demand

 He said Parkin is holding a dominant position with over 90 per cent market share in parking space management.

 “Parkin IPO, featuring 749.7 million shares, is scheduled with a subscription period for retail investors from March 5 to March 12 and for institutional investors from March 5 to March 13, with a minimum investment of Dh5,000 ($1,360) for retail investors.
 The listing date is anticipated on March 21.
-Parkin's commendable financial performance includes a 13.5% annual revenue,” Valecha said.
+Parkin's commendable financial performance includes a 13.5 per cent annual revenue,” Valecha said.

 Dubai's Law No. (30) of 2023 establishes 'Parkin' as a public joint stock company (PJSC) overseeing parking facilities in the Emirate.
 Now responsible for planning, design, permits, and overall operations for public and private parking, Parkin PJSC handles electronic fee and fine collection in accordance with regulations, a role previously held by the Road Transport Authority (RTA).